-ne degree of Doctor of Philosophy in Biological Sciences is ready to proceed to the qualifying examinations for s.
+the degree of Doctor of Philosophy in Biological Scien is ready to proceed to the qualifying examinations for ces.

-Date by which examination is to be completed
+Date by which examination is to be completed d

 Proposed title of dissertation

-The following faculty members are recommende Any changes in the committee after it has been approved Please type or print. ed as a candidacy committee, the first to serve as chair I must be submitted to the Graduate Advisor.)
+The following faculty members are recommen (Any changes in the committee after it has been approv Please type or print. ded as a candidacy committee, the first to serve as chair red must be submitted to the Graduate Advisor.)

 Name Academic Unit

 Chair 1

-2

 3

 4

 5(outside academic unit)

 Recommended by (please sign):

 Student's Faculty Advisor Date

 Student Date

-Graduate Advisor/Department Chair Date